equinor/Aga8Calc/docs/usermanual.rst

     - `NamespaceURI` is the namespace URI for the OPC node to read.
       If this is empty, the DefaultNamespaceURI will be used.
     - `Identifier` is the OPC identifierType and identifier of the node to be read from.
+    - `StartIdentifier` is the start Node for the RelativePath.
+    - `RelativePath` is the path to the wanted node, relative to StartIdentifier.
     - `ScaleFactor` is used to scale the individual component values into the mol fraction range from 0-1.
     - `Value` is used to set a constant value for the component.

     Identifier and Value can not both be used at the same time for a component.
 Use one or the other!

+    To read values from an OPC server either the `Identifier`, or the `RelativePath` with `StartIdentifier` can be used.
+    When using `RelativePath` the `StartIdentifier` is optional.
+If `StartIdentifier` is not specified it will default to the Objects folder.

 -   `<PressureTemperatureList>` can contain several `<PressureTemperature>` elements.
     Every `<PressureTemperature>` element contains the pressure and temperature to read, and one or more properties that is to be written to the OPC server.